Endoplasmic reticulum membrane protein complex: Maturation of polytopic membrane proteins

 Several lines of evidence implicate the EMC in promoting the maturation of polytopic membrane proteins.
 The EMC is necessary to correctly and efficiently insert the first transmembrane domain (also called the signal anchor) of G-protein coupled receptors (GPCRs) such as the beta-adrenergic receptor.
 Determining features of transmembrane domains that favour EMC involvement seem to be moderate hydrophobicity and ambiguous distribution of TMD flanking charges.

 The substrate spectrum of the EMC appears to extend beyond GPCRs.
 Unifying properties of putative EMC clients are the presence of unusually hydrophilic transmembrane domains containing charged residues.
 However, mechanistic detail of how the EMC assists in orienting and inserting such problematic transmembrane domains is lacking.
 In many cases, evidence implicating the EMC in the biogenesis of a certain protein consists of co-depletion when individual subunts of the EMC are disrupted.

 A number of putative EMC clients are listed below, but the manner in which the EMC engages them and whether they directly or indirectly depend on the EMC merits further investigation:

 Loss of EMC function destabilises the enzyme sterol-O-acyltransferase 1 (SOAT1) and, in conjunction with overlooking the biogenesis of squalene synthase (SQS), helps to maintain cellular cholesterol homeostasis.
 SOAT1 is an obligatory enzyme for cellular cholesterol storage and detoxification.
 For SQS, an enzyme controlling the committing step in cholesterol biosynthesis, the EMC has been shown to be sufficient for its integration into liposomes in vitro.

 Depletion of EMC6 and additional EMC proteins reduces the cell surface expression of the nicotinic Acetylcholine receptors in C. elegans.

 Knockdown of EMC2 has been observed to correlate with decreased CFTRΔF508 levels.
 EMC2 contains three tetratricopeptide repeat domains (TRPs).
 TRPs have been shown to mediate protein-protein interaction and can be found in co-chaperones of Hsp90.
 Therefore, a role of EMC2 in mediating interactions with cytosolic chaperones is conceivable, but remains to be demonstrated.

 Loss of EMC subunits in D. melanogaster correlates with strongly reduced cell surface expression of rhodopsin-1 (Rh1), an important polytopic light receptor in the plasma membrane.

 In yeast, the EMC has been implicated in maturation or trafficking defects of the polytopic model substrate Mrh1p-GFP.

+Recently, structural and functional studies have identified a holdase function for the EMC in the assembly and maturation of the voltage gated calcium channel CaV1.2.